1981 Golbaf earthquake

 The 1981 Golbaf earthquake struck the Iranian desert by the village of Golbaf on June 11 at 10:54:25 local time.
 The shock measured 6.6 on the moment magnitude scale, and had a surface-wave magnitude of 6.7.
 The shock had a maximum Mercalli intensity of VIII (Severe).
 Many villages were devastated and financial losses amounted to $5 million (in 1981 USD).
-Despite the sparsity of the area, 3,000 were killed and 1,400 were killed.
+Despite the sparsity of the area, 3,000 were killed and 1,400 were injured.

 Tectonic setting

 Eastern Iran is moving at a rate of approximately 15 mm/yr with respect to Afghanistan.
 To accommodate this, the 600 km north-south trending Sabzevaran-Gowk-Nayband fault system began to develop in the western margin of the Dasht-e Lut.

 The Gowk fault is a north-northwest trending fault that extends for over 150-180 km across the Lut Desert in Kerman Province, Iran.
 The fault moves dextrally and reverse, and has slipped at a rate of around 3.1-5.7 mm/yr for the past 6-8 kyr.
 (Note: kyr = thousand years) With a strike of 155 degrees, the Gowk fault does not orient itself parallel with the slip in the region.
 As a result, the Shahdad Thrust system takes up the shortening component of regional slip.
 The Gowk fault is very active, generating multiple other destructive earthquakes such as the 1981 Sirch earthquake.
 Despite this activity, a ~90-100 km segment in the south of the fault (Sarvestan segment) has remain unbroken, leading to a high potential hazard for future earthquakes.